-1.To open the Auto Numbering Wizard dialog, click the Auto Numbering Wizard button on the Home tab of the ribbon or right-click on the flow chart, a main process, a core process, or a subprocess flow chart item, and select Auto Numbering Wizard from the popup menu.
+1.To open the Auto Numbering Wizard dialog, click the Auto Numbering Wizard button on the Home tab of the ribbon or right-click on the diagram drawing area, a main process, a core process, a subprocess, or a diagram item, and select Auto Numbering Wizard from the popup menu.

 2.From the Possible custom attributes drop down list, select the custom attribute you want to set values for.
 Note that you need to create a custom attribute of the type 'Order number' and define it for the model object types before it can be selected from the list.
 Then, select the model object types you want to include in the numbering from the Possible Model Object Types list and click Next.